Colorado Water Conservation Board Construction Fund Project

 - Up to $500,000 on July 1, 2018, to the flood and drought response fund (section 19);

-- Up to $2,000,000 on July 1, 2018, to the litigation fund (section 20);
+- Up to $2 million on July 1, 2018, to the litigation fund (section 20);

 - $500,000 on July 1, 2018, to the feasibility study small grant fund (section 21); and

-- $2,000,000 on June 30, 2018, to the water supply reserve fund (section 22).
+- $2 million on June 30, 2018, to the water supply reserve fund (section 22).

-- Up to $1,000,000 for agricultural projects;
+- Up to $1 million for agricultural projects;

 - Up to $500,000 for grants for water education, outreach, and innovation efforts; and

-- Up to $1,500,000 for environmental and recreational projects.
+- Up to $1.5 million for environmental and recreational projects.

-- Repeals the natural hazard mapping fund on July 1, 2018; section 26 extends this to July 1, 2019; and
+Section 26 extends the repeal of the natural hazard mapping fund from July 1, 2018, to July 1, 2019.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)